Charles XIV John: Crown Prince and Regent

 In January 1812, French troops suddenly invaded Swedish Pomerania and the island of Rügen.
 Officially, the French claimed that Sweden had repeatedly violated the Continental System and that the occupation of Stralsund and Swedish Pomerania was closing an entrepôt for illegal British goods.
 Napoleon, before marching to Moscow, also had to secure his rear and dared not allow a Swedish continental foothold behind him as he did not trust Charles John.
-Charles John believed that Napoleon scheduled the occupation to occur on the Crown Prince's birthday, and ordered Charles John's old rival Marshal Davout to execute the operation, as a personal insult, adding another dimension of personal enmity to the incident.
-As a result, the initially amicable relationship which Charles John had with Napoleon, following his election as Crown Prince, soon changed because of the invasion.
+Charles John believed that Napoleon scheduled the occupation to occur on the Crown Prince's birthday and ordered Charles John's old rival, Marshal Davout, to execute the operation as a personal insult, adding another dimension of personal enmity to the incident.
+As a result, the initially amicable relationship that Charles John had with Napoleon, following his election as Crown Prince, soon changed because of the invasion.
 The invasion was a clear violation of international law as well as an act of war and public opinion in Sweden was outraged.
 Moreover, it antagonized the pro-French faction at the Swedish court.
 Thereafter, the Crown Prince declared the neutrality of Sweden and opened negotiations with the UK and Russia.

-In 1812, he allied Sweden with its traditional enemy Russia, and sought to make peace with the United Kingdom with whom Sweden was technically at war.
-Charles John's personal diplomacy served as the bridge between Russia and the UK as on 18 July 1812 the Treaty of Örebro formally ended the wars between Britain and Sweden and Britain and Russia and formed an alliance between Russia, Britain, and Sweden; creating the Sixth Coalition.
+In 1812, he allied Sweden with its traditional enemy, Russia, through the Treaty of Saint Petersburg, and sought to make peace with the United Kingdom, with whom Sweden was technically at war.
+Charles John's personal diplomacy served as the bridge between Russia and the UK, as on 18 July 1812, the Treaty of Örebro formally ended the wars between Britain and Sweden and Britain and Russia, and formed an alliance between Russia, Britain, and Sweden, creating the Sixth Coalition.
 The treaty stipulated that Sweden would land an army of no less than 25,000 on the continent for the express purpose of fighting France, as well as liberating Swedish Pomerania, and in exchange, Russia and the UK would diplomatically and militarily support the cession of Norway from the doggedly French-allied Denmark to Sweden.
-Throughout summer and fall 1812, Bernadotte sought to add more allies to the Coalition, and negotiated a treaty with the Spanish Bourbons against his own brother-in-law who was currently King of Spain.
-Although Napoleon had forced Frederick Wilhelm III to break off relations with Sweden, Charles John corresponded with the King of Prussia, encouraging him to renounce the forced alliance with France and join the Coalition.
+Throughout summer and fall 1812, Bernadotte sought to add more allies to the Coalition, and negotiated a treaty with the Spanish Supreme Central Junta against his own brother-in-law, who was currently the French-backed King of Spain.
+Although Napoleon had forced Frederick William III to break off relations with Sweden, Charles John corresponded with the King of Prussia, encouraging him to renounce the forced alliance with France and join the Coalition.
 Following the Convention of Tauroggen, which broke the Prussian/French Alliance, Frederick Wilhelm signed the Treaty of Kalisz with Russia, and then a separate peace treaty with Sweden, on the basis of Prussian recognition of the Norwegian cession to Sweden, in exchange for Swedish Pomerania, thus formally joining the Coalition in spring 1813.